 Psychological Commitment

 Psychological Commitment.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Psychological commitment refers to the level of dedication, loyalty, and attachment that individuals have towards a particular idea, organization, or relationship.
 A particular function of commitment is the psychological muscle it creates to continue in specific goal related activities in the face of obstacles.
 Where there is no psychological commitment, there is no motivation to continue in the face of challenges.
 Some things naturally sound desirable and we want them.
 However, when our attention is momentarily distracted, if there is no psychological commitment to the original goal, we quickly abandon course, and do that which is most convenient and salient at the moment.